elatov/elatov.github.io/_posts/2012-10-22-mounting-an-ntfs-disk-in-write-mode-in-freebsd-9.md

 	elatov@freebsd:~>

-That looks good, next let&#8217;s figure out how to use this package to mount the NTFS partition.
+That looks good, next let's figure out how to use this package to mount the NTFS partition.
 First update your *man* database and check out the *man* pages:

 	elatov@freebsd:~>sudo makewhatis /usr/local/man